stakehouse-dev/client-diversity-monitor/README.md

 ### LSD Subgraph and Validator Indexing

-The BlockSwap Client Diversity API needs to be configured to connect to a Graph node running the LSD subgraph.
+The Blockswap Client Diversity API needs to be configured to connect to a Graph node running the LSD subgraph.
-This API also connects to BlockSwap labs' validator indexing ETL pipeline for LSD and Open Index validators.
+This API also connects to Blockswap labs' validator indexing ETL pipeline for LSD and Open Index validators.

 ### k-NN Classifier